Bernie-cc/Chroma_mini_tutorial/README.md

 # Unlocking the Power of Vector Search with Chroma: A Mini-Tutorial for Movie Recommendations

-**For the assignemnt 3, I choose MLOps Tool Option and Chroma is tool I want to write about.**
+**For the assignemnt 3, I choose MLOps Tool Option and Chroma is tool I want to write about.
+You can find the demo code and more details in this GitHub repository [Chroma_mini_tutorial](https://github.com/Bernie-cc/Chroma_mini_tutorial#)**

 Machine learning systems have transformed how we interact with data, with vector embeddings playing a crucial role in tasks like recommendation systems, semantic search, and natural language processing.
 However, managing and querying these high-dimensional embeddings in production systems remains a challenge.
 Enter Chroma, an open-source vector database designed to simplify and supercharge your ML workflows.